Floating-point arithmetic: Decimal-to-binary conversion

 The problem of parsing a decimal string into a binary FP representation is complex, with an accurate parser not appearing until Clinger's 1990 work (implemented in dtoa.c).
 Further work has likewise progressed in the direction of faster parsing.

 Floating-point operations

 For ease of presentation and understanding, decimal radix with 7 digit precision will be used in the examples, as in the IEEE 754 decimal32 format.
 The fundamental principles are the same in any radix or precision, except that normalization is optional (it does not affect the numerical value of the result).
 Here, s denotes the significand and e denotes the exponent.

 Addition and subtraction

 A simple method to add floating-point numbers is to first represent them with the same exponent.
-In the example below, the second number is shifted right by three digits, and one then proceeds with the usual addition method:
+In the example below, the second number (with the smaller exponent) is shifted right by three digits, and one then proceeds with the usual addition method: